Youth Development Intern

 The intern will learn classroom management techniques and discipline strategies, curriculum development skills, as well as research, writing, and presentation skills.
 The intern will receive experience in the overall working of a Christian, community-based youth development program and will gain a deeper understanding of the cultural, environmental, economic, and other issues that impact “at-risk” youth.

 BA/BS or MA/MSW student in Education, Youth Ministry, Social Work, or a related field.
 Applicants must demonstrate a desire to work with at-risk school-age youth and a willingness to be flexible and adapt to a dynamic work setting.
 Ability and willingness to transport clients are strongly preferred.
 Previous volunteer experience preferred.
-Outreach seeks interns that demonstrate sensitivity to the needs of low-income and diverse populations and who also support OCM’s Statement of Mission & Faith.
+Outreach seeks interns that demonstrate sensitivity to the needs of low-income and diverse populations and who also support Outreach’s Statement of Mission & Faith.

 Monday – Friday; 2:00 pm – 6:30 pm